-No loans were made to key management personnel including their personally related entities during the financial year ended 30 June 2023 and no loans were outstanding at the end of the prior period.
-During the year the Company repaid \$127,631 (net), being part of short term interest free loan advanced by related entities of the CEO in previous years.
+No loans were made to key management personnel including their personally related entities during the financial year and no loans were outstanding at the end of the prior period.
+During the year the Company was advanced \$157,000 by a related entity of the CEO.
+The advance was repaid within 30 days along with interest disclosed in note 20(d).